NicolasRenault/mi18n/README.md

 #### Translate in HTML

-In the HTML, add the `data-twomi18n` attribute to the elements that need to be translated.
+Add the `data-twomi18n` attribute to the elements that need to be translated in the HTML.
 The value of the attribute is the translation key.

 ```html
 <h1 data-twomi18n="hello"></h1>